bgates747/agon-vdp-otf/video/src/docs/otf_flags.md

 primitive has just one location on the screen), then do not set the PRIM_FLAG_H_SCROLL_1 flag or the PRIM_FLAG_H_SCROLL_4 flag.

+NOTE: If any ancestor of the primitive uses this flag, then this primitive must also use this flag.

 <b>PRIM_FLAG_H_SCROLL_4</b><br>
 This flag determines whether the primitive will need to be scrolled horizontally on a 4-pixel boundary.
 If this flag